What is the PinG Study about?

 Studies of adult men with this condition suggest that well-being and quality of life is improved for men on gonadotropins as compared to testosterone.
 In addition, men who have had previous treatment with gonadotropins are able to make more and better-quality sperm with fertility treatment, and a shorter length of time is needed for adult fertility treatment.
 However, we don’t have long-term follow up data yet for puberty induction.

-The study treatment will require regular subcutaneous injections 2-3 times per week at home.
-Although these are painless or minimally painful, they need to be done regularly as the medicines
+• The study treatment will require regular subcutaneous injections 2-3 times per week at home.
+Although these are painless or minimally painful, they need to be done regularly as the medicines will not work as well if doses are missed.
+You will need on average 2-3 more blood tests on gonadotropin treatment than is needed on testosterone treatment to induce puberty.

 The gonadotropin treatments are usually well tolerated, with minimal side effects.
 These side effects include increase spots (acne) or some development of breast tissue, but these may occur with standard treatment with testosterone as well.
 If these side effects occur, they can be managed by reducing the dose of gonadotropins.